 - New Zealand

-Returns and late fees
+Return and late fees

 The last part of this Klarna vs. PayPal battle is the returns and late fees.
 With Klarna, if you return something, you should inform the team.

-In the UK, If you miss a payment, you might be eligible to request a 7 to 10 days extension, but after that, the app will restrict your purchasing access.
+If you miss a payment in the UK, you might be eligible to request a 7 to 10 days extension.
+If the same keeps happening, the company may deactivate your account.

 Which one is for you?

-Klarna and PayPal are good choices, and in the end, I suggest having both options and using the favourite wherever possible.
+Klarna and PayPal are good choices, and in the end, I suggest having both options and using the favorite wherever possible.